NTimmons/ModernCPP_Examples/README.md

 A C++ implementation of the Modern C++ examples in AnthonyCalandra/modern-cpp-features (https://github.com/AnthonyCalandra/modern-cpp-features).
+And Library and language features with examples taken and partly modified from cppreference.com

 This is to be a learning tool for people wanting to run and play with the new features in a compilable state.